shariqh/home-server-docker-compose/README.md

 ## op-compose.yml

 Used to set up 1Password Secrets Automation.
 First, you'll need to follow [this guide](https://www.bundleapps.io/blog/storing-and-accessing-environment-variables-in-1password) and manually copy the `1password-credentials.json` over.
+More detailed instuctions can be found on the [official github repo](https://github.com/1Password/connect).